SAP/spartacus-docs/_pages/install/recommended-development-environment.md

 ### Code formatting

 As a code formatter, Spartacus team prefers [prettier](https://prettier.io/).
-To install it as a dependency, run `yarn add prettier --dev`.
+To install it as a dependency, run `npm install prettier --include=dev`.
 To share prettier settings with all team members, create `.prettierrc` file in the root of your project and paste the following:

 ```json
 {